pitchmuc/cjapy/docs/cja.md

 * validateProject: Validates a Project definition.
   Arguments:
   * projectDefinition : REQUIRED : the project dictionary defining the creation.

+* transferAssets: Transfer the assets to a specific user.
+  Arguments:
+  * imsUserId : REQUIRED : The user ID to transfer the assets to.
+  * assets : REQUIRED : The list of assets to be transfered.
+    Example:
+    ```py
+      [
+        {
+          "componentType": "string",
+          "componentIds": [
+          "string"
+          ]
+      }
+      ]
+    ```

 ### Get report